System Shock 2: Story

 Owing to a computer malfunction, the remaining soldier awakens with amnesia in a cryo-tube on the medical deck of the Von Braun, being implanted with an illegal cyber-neural interface.
-He is immediately contacted by another survivor, Dr. Janice Polito, who guides him to safety before the cabin depressurizes.
+Another survivor, Dr. Janice Polito, contacts and guides him to safety before the cabin depressurizes.
 She demands that he meets her on deck 4 of the Von Braun.
 Along the way, the soldier battles the infected crew members.
-The Many also telepathically communicate with him, attempting to convince him to join them.
-After restarting the ship's engine core, the soldier reaches deck 4 and discovers that Polito is dead.
-He is then confronted by SHODAN.
+The Many telepathically communicate with him, attempting to convince him to join them.
+After restarting the ship's engine core, the soldier reaches deck 4 and discovers that Polito is dead and is soon confronted by SHODAN.
 It is revealed she has been posing as Polito to gain the soldier's trust.

 SHODAN mentions that she is responsible for creating the Many through her bioengineering experiments on Citadel Station.
-The Hacker, who created her, ejected the grove that contained her experiments to prevent them contaminating Earth, an act that allowed part of SHODAN to survive in the grove.
-The grove crash-landed on Tau Ceti V. While SHODAN went into forced hibernation, The Many evolved beyond her control.
+The Hacker, who freed her from her ethical restraints, ejected the grove that contained her experiments to prevent them from contaminating Earth, an act that allowed part of SHODAN to survive in the grove.
+The grove crash-landed on Tau Ceti V. While SHODAN went into forced hibernation, the Many evolved beyond her control.
 SHODAN tells the soldier that his only chance for survival lies in helping destroy her creations.
 Efforts to regain control of XERXES, the main computer on the Von Braun, fail.
 SHODAN informs the soldier that destroying the ship is their only option, but he must transmit her program to the Rickenbacker first.
 While en route, the soldier briefly encounters two survivors, Thomas "Tommy" Suarez and Rebecca Siddons, who flee the ship aboard an escape pod.